 Why Hook into Books™?

 It is never too late to inspire a love of reading.
 For some children and young people, it may not be until they discover a book they love or a different literacy experience is offered to them.
-Audiobooks, graphic novels, magazines, or a slam poetry event may be what they need to open their literacy world.
+Audiobooks, graphic novels, magazines, or slam poetry events may be what they need to open their literacy world.

 Hook into Books™ provides opportunities for children and young people to play, experiment, and share experiences that assist to locate their personal key to that world.